-Service Directors
+Service Directors / Service Managers

-Directors are responsible for ensuring that the compliance requirements of the strategy are effectively communicated to their directorates, that the strategy is followed within their directorates and to participate fully in the development and execution of the strategy.
+Service Directors and Service Managers are responsible for ensuring that the compliance requirements of the strategy are effectively communicated to their directorates, that the strategy is followed within their directorates and to participate fully in the development and execution of the strategy.

-Directors are also responsible for ensuring that the provisions of the Constitution regarding Contract Standing Orders and Financial Regulations are effectively implemented and monitored within their directorates.
-There is a requirement to have procurement as a standing item on the agenda for all directorates Management Team Meetings.
+Service Directors are also responsible for ensuring that the provisions of the Constitution regarding Procurement Rules and Financial Regulations are effectively implemented and monitored within their directorates.
+There is a requirement to have procurement as a standing item on the agenda for all Service Management Team Meetings.